aetperf/aetperf.github.io/_posts/2019-10-23-Some-cool-open-source-Python-packages-for-Machine-Learning-Ep-3.md

 ## App framework

-* [Streamlit](https://github.com/streamlit/streamlit) - lets you create apps for your machine learning projects with deceptively simple Python scripts.
+* [Streamlit](https://github.com/streamlit/streamlit) - lets you create apps for your machine learning projects with deceptively simple scripts.
 It supports hot-reloading, so your app updates live as you edit and save your file.
 No need to mess with HTTP requests, HTML, JavaScript, etc. All you need is your favorite editor and a browser.
 * [Voila](https://github.com/voila-dashboards/voila) - from Jupyter notebooks to standalone web applications and dashboards .

 ## Data visualization